 The type of laser we use in our products is an infrared, semiconductor, GaAs laser diode.
-The generated light energy has a wavelength of approximately 900 nanometers, with a beam divergence of 3 milliradians - equal to a beam width of roughly 0.3 m at 100 m or likewise, 3 ft at 1000 ft.
+The generated light energy has a wavelength of approximately 900 nanometers, with a beam divergence of 3 milliradians – equal to a beam width of roughly 0.3 meters at 100 meters or likewise, 3 feet at 1000 feet.

 Any solid object will reflect back a certain percentage of the emitted light energy.
 This only needs to be a small percentage for our sensitive detector to pick it up.
 We measure the time it takes a laser pulse to travel to the target and back with a precision, crystal-controlled time base.
 Knowing the constant speed of light, it is then easy to calculate the distance traveled.